OWASP/www-chapter-orange-county/index.md

 OWASP Orange County, alongside other local chapters, participate in the organization of [AppSec California](https://appseccalifornia.org){:target="_blank"} held each year in Santa Monica.

 [![AppSecCali](assets/images/appseccali2020.jpg)](https://appseccalifornia.org){:target="_blank"}

-## Chapter Meetings

-All of our meetings and meeting details can be found on Meetup page.
-Please visit <https://www.meetup.com/OWASP-OC/events/> to view our upcoming and past meetings.
-{% include chapter_events.html group=page.meetup-group %}

 ## Chapter Members Recognition